BugenZhao/GitNotion/README.md

 # GitNotion
 A simple way to manage your Notion pages with Git.
-For example, back up your notes or deployment them on GitHub Pages.
+For example, back up your notes or deploy them on GitHub Pages.

 ## Usage
 1. Run `pip3 install -r requirements.txt` in Terminal.